nodejs/node-addon-api/doc/threadsafe_function_ex.md

   `ThreadSafeFunctionEx::New()`.

 Returns one of:
-- `napi_ok`: The call was successfully added to the queue.
+- `napi_ok`: `data` was successfully added to the queue.
 - `napi_queue_full`: The queue was full when trying to call in a non-blocking method.
-- `napi_closing`: The thread-safe function is aborted and cannot accept more calls.
+- `napi_closing`: The thread-safe function is aborted and no further calls can be made.
 - `napi_invalid_arg`: The thread-safe function is closed.
 - `napi_generic_failure`: A generic error occurred when attemping to add to the queue.